-Security Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+Security Clear Enable to clear the TPM owner information and returns the TPM to the default state.
 By default, the Clear option is disabled.
-PPI Bypass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
-By default, the PPI ByPass for clear Commands option is disabled.
+Intel Total Memory Encryption Mutli-Key Total Memory Encryption (Up to 16 keys) Enable or disable you to protect memory from physical attacks including freeze spray, probing DDR to read the cycles, and others.
+By default, the Total Memory Encryption option is disabled.
+Chassis intrusion Controls the chassis intrusion feature.
+By default, the disabled option is enabled.
+Clear intrusion warning By default, the option is disabled.
 SMM Security Mitigation Enable or disable additional UEFI SMM Security Mitigation protections.
 By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the Start Data Wipe option is disabled.
-Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
+Absolute Enable, disable, or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
 By default, the option is enabled.
 WARNING: The 'Permanently Disabled' option can only be selected once.
 When 'Permanently Disabled' is selected, Absolute Persistence cannot be re-enabled.
-No further changes to the Enable/Disable states are allowed.
-NOTE: The Enable/Disable options will be unavailable while Computrace is in the activated state.
-UEFI Boot Path Security Controls whether the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
+No further changes to the Enable/Disable states are allowed. (i) NOTE: The Enable/Disable options are unavailable while Computrace is in the activated state.
+UEFI Boot Path Security Controls whether the system prompts the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.
+Firmware Device Tamper Detection Firmware Device Tamper Detection By default, the Silent option is enabled.
+Clear Firmware Device Tamper Detection By default, the option is disabled.